marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

 ######	Create new project link to your ressource

--	Create document set in order to download Dictionnary set  ( you can choose Phrase Dictionnary or Sentence Dictionnary )  , please read [the documentation](https://azure.microsoft.com/fr-fr/products/cognitive-services/)to understand the difference.
+-	Create document set in order to download Dictionnary set  ( you can choose Phrase Dictionnary or Sentence Dictionnary )  , please read [the documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/Translator/custom-translator/concepts/dictionaries) to understand the difference.
 Respect the partern of the file name when uploading the dictionary

 **example: filename_en.TXT**